Would you like to improve your acting skills?

 Sanford Meisner is a legend in the acting world.
 Though he started out in method acting, he moved away from it to create a wonderful, natural approach to the craft.
-In a Meisner acting class, you might be more apt to be asked "what are you doing" than what is the play or scene about.
+In a Meisner acting class, you might be more apt to be asked "what are you doing", rather than "what is the play or scene about?"
 The repetition exercise is a tool used by Meisner actors.

 I remember back when I got my very first "more than two lines" acting role.
 It was for a movie of the week.
 When I was filming The Conviction of Kitty Dodds, with Kevin Dobson and Veronica Hammel, we had a break between scenes.
 I was chatting with Kevin about acting and somehow the techinque came up and he demonstrated the repetition exercise with me.
 It was fun and I could see where it would be useful, although I'm a Chekhov gal to the core.

 Anyway, if you'd like to explore the Meisner Technique, I found what I think is a terrific resource.
 It is a very special DVD-set of the Meisner Master Class.
 This set is comprehensive.
 In fact, it is the only videotaped recording of Meisner teaching his principles of acting.
 These DVDs offer artists of all disciplines the opportunity to learn directly from a master who is well-established as a significant teacher of the craft in the 20th century.